RubenSibon/javascript-the-weird-parts/README.md

 ## About the course

-This repository represents my answer to the final assignment of Anthony Alicea's ['JavaScript: Understanding the Weird Parts' course on Udemy](https://www.udemy.com/understand-javascript/).
+This repository represents my answer to the final project of Anthony Alicea's ['JavaScript: Understanding the Weird Parts' course on Udemy](https://www.udemy.com/understand-javascript/).
 I took the course in 2017.

 It is a great course that really helps you to understand JavaScript as a programming language.
 Anthony explains in a clear and accessible way what some of the scarier topics like 'closures', 'prototypes' and 'this' really mean.